UV Printing Materials and Adhesion Guide

 Can UV printers print on fabric?

-Some systems support fabric or film workflows, but fabric is not the same as rigid direct UV.
-Check whether your printer requires flexible white ink, roll-to-film accessories, or a transfer process.
+Some systems support fabric through flexible white ink, DTF, DTG, or dedicated fabric workflows, but fabric is not the same as rigid direct UV.
+Soft goods flex, wash, and stretch, so they need a fabric-specific ink or transfer path.

 When should I use UV DTF instead of direct UV?